rl-institut/open_plan/docs/model/limitations.rst

 :Reason:

-The MVS tool is a work in progress and this can still be addressed in the future.
+The open_plan tool is a work in progress and this can still be addressed in the future.

 :Implications: